mvestola/helsinki-testbed2-android/README.md

 application HAS NOTHING TO DO WITH the Helsinki Testbed project or the Finnish Meteorological Institute__.
 This application is a private project and it just downloads the weather maps from the Helsinki Testbed project websites and shows the maps on Android phones.
+All map data is copyrighted to the Helsinki Testbed project.

 The application supports displaying the following weather maps:
  * Rain & temperature